How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Reverb has a defined listing structure: title, category, condition, price, shipping, and a free-text description.
 The title is your primary search vehicle.
 A good title includes year, brand, model, and one or two key attributes buyers search for:

-Weak: "Cool old Les Paul" | Strong: "1978 Gibson Les Paul Custom – All Original, Black Beauty, OHSC"
+Weak: "Cool old Les Paul" | Strong: "1978 Gibson Les Paul Custom, All Original, Black Beauty, OHSC"

 What Reverb Takes

-Shipping: The Part Nobody Tells You About
+Shipping: The Part Nobody Warns You About

-- Acoustic without case in a guitar box: $55–$95
+• Acoustic without a case in a guitar box: $55 to $95

 Returns and Disputes